 Subacromial Impingement Treatment: Nonoperative Approach

-As I discussed in an earlier post, the symptoms of impingement syndrome, not associated with some other disorder of the shoulder, usually develop due to repetitive overhead activities.
-With these activities, the subacromial bursa gets pinched between the undersurface of a bone on the top of your shoulder (acromion) and your rotator cuff.
-As a result, it becomes inflamed (subacromial bursitis).
+As I discussed in an earlier post, the symptoms of impingement syndrome, not associated with some other disorder of the shoulder, may develop from routine aging of your rotator cuff but frequently arise from repetitive overhead activities.
+With these activities, the rotator is asked to work harder and the rotator cuff tendons and the subacromial bursa may also get pinched by the undersurface of a bone on the top of your shoulder (acromion) and the top of your arm (humerus).
+As a result, the tendon and bursa may thicken more, and the bursa may become inflamed (subacromial bursitis).
 This process is often associated with some dysfunction of the shoulder.
 Usually the dysfunction is a loss of motion due to tightness of the lining of the back of the shoulder.
 As a result, nonoperative subacromial impingement treatment is directed at stopping and correcting these issues.

 The main components of nonoperative subacromial impingement treatment are: